 Keep in mind that it is illegal to charge a credit check fee if you do not use it for the stated purpose and pocket it instead.
 Return any credit check fees you don't use for that purpose.

 If you do not rent to someone because of negative information in a credit report, or you charge someone a higher rent because of such information, you must give the prospective tenant the name and address of the agency that reported the negative information.
 This is a requirement of the federal Fair Credit Reporting Act.
-(15 U.S. Code §§ 1681 and following.)
+(15 U.S.C. §§ 1681 and following.)
 You must also tell the person that he has a right to obtain a copy of the file from the agency that reported the negative information, by requesting it within 60 days of being told that your rejection was based on the individual's credit report.
-For details, see the article “Using Consumer Reports: What Landlords Need to Know” on the Federal Trade Commission (FTC) website.
-Also, Nolo’s Landlord’s Applicant Rejection Kit includes a rejection letter and a form you can use if you do not rent to someone because of negative information in their credit report.
+The Federal Trade Commission's website offers helpful tips on how landlords can use consumer reports.

 You are legally free to check tenant credit reports and use the information when selecting tenants, as long as you don't illegally discriminate in doing so—for example, by only requesting credit reports from certain tenants or by arbitrarily setting tougher standards (such as a stellar credit record) for renting to a tenant who is a member of a racial or ethnic minority or other protected class.
-See the Nolo article “Fighting Rental Housing Discrimination FAQ” for details.